DevOps-Boot/fastapi-k8s/docs/project/overview/objectives.md

 ## Professional communication and teamwork

+- Maintain effective communication with team members, technical managers, network and security teams, and hosting solution providers to ensure a collaborative work environment.

 - Engage with professional communities, possibly in English, to share insights, seek advice, and contribute to collective knowledge.